KavSolo/Practice-Programs/README.md

-# Typing-Game
+# Practice programs

-I've created a very basic typing game in python.
+I've created a very basic programs in python that beginners can use.
 Feel free to download and use the code.